14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Price: $15/user/mo | Free Tier: Yes (open source) | G2 Rating: 4.3/5

-Codacy has been in the automated code review space since 2012.
-It's not the newest or flashiest tool, but it has the broadest language support and a mature feature set.
+Codacy has been in the automated code review space since 2012 — it's not the flashiest tool, but it has the broadest language support and a mature, battle-tested feature set.
+There's something to be said for a tool that just works without surprises, and Codacy's longevity in the market gives it a reliability track record that newer AI-first tools haven't had time to build.

 What makes it different: